Why do we have a School's Council?

 What do we do?

 Members of the Council take part in discussions and votes and also feed back any relevant information to their class.
 At times they are requested to ask their class for ideas or take class votes relating to discussions by the Council.
-Members meet regularly with Miss Calderbank and Mrs Fahimuddin.
+Members meet regularly with Miss Sawicka and Mrs Soneji.

 Terms of Reference